giocaizzi/pysurfline/README.md

 ## Example

 - Get the surf forecasts for a given `SpotId` and get data as a pandas Dataframe.
+Control forecast timespan with `days` and `intervalHours`.

     [Go to full example.](https://giocaizzi.github.io/pysurfline/examples/SpotForecasts.html)